Rigonz/GeographicCentroids/README.md

     y = a*cos(LAT)*sin(LON)
     z = b*sin(LAT)
 Where a and b are the semiaxis of the selected geoid.
 The centroid will not lay on the surface but within the volume of the geoid.
-Its reprojection is straightforward from the previous equations:
+Its reprojection is straightforward:

     LAT = arcsin(Z/b)
-    LON = arcsin (Y/a/cos(LAT))
+    LON = atan2(Y, X)
-Where Y and Z are the averages (weighed if necessary) of the y's and z's from the dataset.
+Where X, Y and Z are the averages (weighed if necessary) of the x's, y's and z's from the dataset.
+(As a side note: this makes the selection of the geoid irrelevant, as both a and b are removed in the calculation of the geographical coordinates).

 ## Dataset
 The dataset used in this project is the "Administrative Unit Center Points with Population Estimates" v4.11 from GPW (Gridded Population of the World) at [SEDAC_GPW](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-admin-unit-center-points-population-estimates-rev11).